mnavascues/ABC_TimeAdapt/README.md

 $ snakemake sim
 ```

-Alternatively you can generate your own pipeline.
-For simulations, params.R (use "params.R -h" for help) generates files slim_\*.sh and pyslim_\*.sh with the SLiM and Python command lines that produce each simulation (SLiM must be run first).
+Alternatively you can create your own pipeline.
+For simulations, simulations.R (use "Rscript simulations.R -h" for help) generates files slim_\*.sh and pyslim_\*.sh with the SLiM and Python command lines that produce each simulation (SLiM must be run first, then Python).

 ## Input parameters (as used in the Snakefile)